aerosengart/aerosengart.github.io/_posts/2025-05-22-tighter-splash.md

 If $0 \not \in C_M$, then we would reject $H_0$!

 Since the problem thus reduces to one of testing the mean of bounded random variables, we can use the results of Waudby-Smith and Ramdas[^fn-waudby-smith]!
-We can test the null hypothesis using the confidence interval in Eq. \ref{eq:hedged-capital-ci} instead of $C_M$ described above.
+We can test the null hypothesis using the confidence interval in Eq. \eqref{eq:hedged-capital-ci} instead of $C_M$ described above.
 Since the OASIS bound improves on a strictly Hoeffding-based bound by using information we assume about the data, we don't necessarily have the same convergence and optimality results for the betting intervals that Waudby-Smith and Ramdas prove.

 However, from some elementary simulations, it looks like the betting-based confidence intervals are always less wide than the OASIS ones!
 Instead of looking at anchors that have $p$-values less than some designated $\delta$, we could look at the anchors whose associated confidence intervals exclude $0$.
 And instead of ranking the statistically significant anchors by their $p$-values, we could rank them by confidence interval width.